At a Glance

 - Adds measurable stability and rebound out of the squat hole

-- Pair of 2 sleeves at $40 — half the price of premium brands
+- Pair of 2 sleeves at ~$30 — well under premium-brand pricing

 - Reinforced stitching holds up to 200+ workouts